libplctag/libplctag/src/libplctag/protocols/enip/ENIP-METADATA-AND-DISCOVERY-DESIGN.md

 a structured format with no schema is a **call-time error** (not a create-time one) — it fails at `get_formatted_data`, the call that actually needs it.

+**Built-in schemas shipped so far:** `identity` (§9) and `pccc-file-list` -- `@tags` against a PLC-5/SLC/MicroLogix connection, covering client PCCC support.
+PCCC has no symbol-object equivalent to Logix's class 0x6B; instead it reads the File 0 system directory with an ordinary PCCC word-range read, per a vendor protocol technical report not independently verified against real hardware in this tree (see `enip_pccc_build_listing`'s doc comment in `client/enip_session.c` for the full wire-format reasoning and known limitations -- notably, MicroLogix is treated uniformly with SLC's 6-byte directory record; the report's extended 8-byte record for specific newer MicroLogix variants is not distinguished or supported).

+`pccc-file-list` is deliberately **one record shape for every PCCC platform** (`client/enip_tag.c`'s `pccc_listing_record_cbor_size`/`_write`): `file_number`, `file_type` (a `pccc_file_t` code -- the same vocabulary `enip_pccc_addr.c` already uses to parse logical addresses like `N7:0`), `file_type_name`, `element_count` (when known), and `raw` (the untouched native record bytes, the escape hatch for platform-specific extras this schema doesn't name -- PLC-5's attribute byte, SLC/MicroLogix's unexplained trailing "reserved" field).
+SLC/MicroLogix carry `file_type` directly on the wire; PLC-5 has no type-ID byte at all, so its records are decoded first (`pccc_decode_plc5_file_record`: file-number convention for files 0-2, then the attribute byte's structure-class nibble + radix bits, corroborated by word-count divisibility) and mapped onto the same `pccc_file_t` codes before either platform's record is emitted -- so a caller reading `@tags` against a PLC-5 and an SLC never sees a different field name for "what type is this file".
+One known loss from unifying: PLC-5's own inactive-vs- unrecognized-structure distinction collapses into the same generic `PCCC_FILE_UNKNOWN` both platforms already share for "not resolvable"; a caller that needs that distinction back decodes `raw`'s attribute byte (bit 6) itself.

+Rockwell `@tags`/`@udt` (class 0x6B/0x6C) and OMRON's own enumeration (§7/§8
+tasks) do not have CBOR schemas yet -- `PLCTAG_FORMAT_CBOR` on those still returns `PLCTAG_ERR_UNSUPPORTED`; only `PLCTAG_FORMAT_RAW` works today.

 **Symmetry.** `set_formatted_data(…, PLCTAG_FORMAT_CBOR, …)` decodes CBOR→raw
 for the wire, so a schema/codec must round-trip both directions.
 Read-only tags (identity, tag list, discovery) reject `set_formatted_data`.